dipalisuryawanshi/reddit-media/readme.txt

 This is the redditmedia.com website that I created back in 2007.
-It was pretty popular among redditors, until reddit got pics and videos subreddit.
+It was pretty popular among redditors, until reddit got pics and videos subreddits.

 You can see how it looked like at http://reddit.picurls.com